OSInside/kiwi/doc/source/concept_and_workflow/shell_scripts.rst

   and not the root tree as with :file:`config.sh` and :file:`images.sh`.
-  The script :file:`disk.sh` is usually used to apply changes at parts of the system that are not an element of the file based root tree such as the partition table, the bootloader or filesystem attributes.
+  The script :file:`disk.sh` is usually used to apply changes at parts of the system that are not an element of the file based root tree such as the partition table, the contents of the final initrd, the bootloader, filesystem attributes and more.

 {kiwi} executes scripts via the operating system if their executable bit is set (in that case a shebang is mandatory) otherwise they will be